sihoonchoi/predict_K_H/README.md

 # predict_K_H

-This repo provides a single pipeline with which Henry's constants and other properties of interest can be predicted for a given data of MOFs and adsorbates. `set_1.csv` serves as train/test set consisting of 471 MOFs and 30 molecules, while `set_2.csv` is a validation set with the same MOFs but new 15 molecules. `set_2.csv` is never used for the model training procedure.
+This repo provides a single pipeline with which Henry's constants and other properties of interest can be predicted for a given data of MOFs and adsorbates. `set_1.csv` serves as a train/test set consisting of 471 MOFs and 30 molecules, while `set_2.csv` is a validation set with the same MOFs but new 15 molecules. `set_2.csv` is never used during the model training procedure.

-Before running the code, modify line # 164 and # 165 where the regression model and its hyperparamter grid should be defined, respectively.
+**Before running the code, modify line # 164 and # 165 where the regression model and its hyperparamter grid should be defined, respectively.**

 After setting a model and corresponding hyperparameter candidates, type the following:
 `python pipeline.py set_1.csv set_2.csv`